Rainbow Cichlid Care Guide (July 2026): Complete Species Profile

 The steps for cleaning the tank are as follows:

-• Use the sponge to wipe down the inside of the tank.
+• Use the sponge or scraper to wipe down the inside glass, removing algae growth.

-It is essential to clean the tank regularly to prevent the build-up of algae and bacteria.
-Algae and bacteria can be harmful to fish, and they can also cause the water to become cloudy.
+It is essential to clean the tank regularly to prevent the build-up of algae and harmful bacteria.
+Algae and bacteria can be harmful to fish, and they can also cause the water to become cloudy and aesthetically unpleasing.
+However, avoid over-cleaning as this can disrupt beneficial bacteria colonies.

 Also, check Convict Cichlid Care: Best Detailed Guide